t3mujin/t3mujinpack/README.md

 ## Changelog

+#### 0.5.0
+* Updated all Kodak Portra NC/VC/UC.
+* New uninstaller script for Windows.
+* Smaller tweaks on all Fuji Pro.
+* Smaller tweaks on Kodak Ektachrome and Ektar.
+* Smaller tweaks on Kodak Kodakchrome films.
+* Smaller tweaks on Kodak Portra films.
+* Smaller tweaks on Fuji Provia films.

 #### 0.4.0
 * Updated all Fuji Pro and Astia 100F films.
 * Updated all Kodak Porta films.
-* Updated all Ektachrome and Ektachrome.
+* Updated all Kodak Ektachrome and Ektar.
 * Smaller tweaks on Kodak Kodakchrome films.

 #### 0.3.0